Fighter (Christina Aguilera song): Background and composition

-"Fighter" is a rock song.
+"Fighter" is a "rock-infused" pop song.
 Sal Cinquemani from Slant Magazine said that "Fighter" is a hybrid of R&B and rock.
 Meanwhile, a reviewer of Billboard described the song as arena rock-influenced, and AOL Music's Nana-Adwoa Ofori noted the elements of rock and roll.
 However, Nick Levin from Digital Spy detailed "Fighter" as an arena rock piece.
 The song was inspired by band Guns N' Roses' song "November Rain" (1992).
 Written in the key of E minor, "Fighter" has a moderate tempo of 96 beats per minute.
 Brian Hiatt from Entertainment Weekly and Chuck Taylor for Billboard likened the track's musical style to that of Janet Jackson's "Black Cat".
 Aguilera's vocals on the track span from the low-note of G_{3} to the high-note of G_{5}; Taylor labelled Aguilera's vocals "tornado of a vocal."

 At the beginning of "Fighter", the guitar sound was arranged in the chord progression of Em - G/D - D - C - Em/B - B - Am - C/G - G - B7.
 Aguilera speaks the lyrics, "After all you put me through, you'd think I'd despise you / But in the end, I wanna thank you, 'cause you made me that much stronger" on the guitar theme by Dave Navarro.
 Lyrically, Aguilera wants to thank the man who did her wrong rather than insult him, because he helped make her stronger and work harder, thus making her a fighter.
 At the chorus, she sings, "'Cause it makes me that much stronger/ Makes me work a little bit harder/ Makes me that much wiser/ So thanks for making me a fighter".
 The chords in the guitar part are E5 – F5 – G5 – A5 – B5 − C5 – B5 – A5 – G5 – F5 - E5.
 She continues, "Made me learn a little bit faster/ Made my skin a little bit thicker/ Makes me that much smarter/ So thanks for making me a fighter".
 The lyrics of "Fighter" have been recognized as "empowering".
 On the first episode of RuPaul's Drag Race: Untucked season 10, Aguilera said the song was about someone she loved but who "deserved it".